Coronavirus hits rich and poor unequally in Latin America

 Haiti, the Western Hemisphere's poorest country, reported its first two cases of the virus on March 20.
 One was imported by one of its most successful artists, an R&B singer who had just returned from France, according to the director of health in Port-au-Prince.

-For hundreds of thousands of Haitians who earn a few dollars a day selling goods on the street, quarantine like Dauphin's would mean near-starvation.
+For hundreds of thousands of Haitians who earn a few US dollars a day selling goods on the street, quarantine like Dauphin's would mean near starvation.

 ''People are not going stay home.
 How are they going to eat?”
 Bouzi said.
 “Haiti isn't structured for that.''